YanaLerner10/yanalerner10.github.io/README.md

 ## 👩‍🔬 About Me

 I am a **pharmacist and M.Sc. graduate**, currently pursuing my **Ph.D. at the Weizmann Institute of Science** (Laufman Lab).

-My research investigates how **enteroviruses**—such as *Coxsackievirus B3*—interact with host cellular machineries,
+My research investigates how **enteroviruses** such as *Coxsackievirus B3*, interact with host cellular machineries,
 with a focus on the **Cytosolic Iron–Sulfur Assembly (CIA) complex** and **nuclear transport systems**.

 I am passionate about understanding how viruses rewire host cell pathways and translating complex molecular data into clear biological insights.